Read Zhuangzi with voice, context, and method in the same frame.

 Zhuangzi

 Perhaps.
-Yet even a limited view can remain powerful if it makes liberation from cramped distinctions through perspectival play, spontaneity, and the unsettling comedy of human certainty harder to ignore.
+Yet even a limited view can remain powerful if it keeps liberation from cramped distinctions through perspectival play, spontaneity, and the unsettling comedy of human certainty harder to ignore than it was before.

 Critic